neelriyer/neelriyer.github.io/_posts/2020-12-20-Auto-Censoring-Swear-Words-using-Fastaudio.md

 ![alt text](/images/auto_censoring/dbunch_show_batch.png)

 We'll be using transfer learning from a `resnet18` model.
-Transfer learning has proved very [useful](https://builtin.com/data-science/transfer-learning#:~:text=Transfer%20learning%20has%20several%20benefits,needing%20a%20lot%20of%20data.)
+Transfer learning has proved to be very [useful](https://builtin.com/data-science/transfer-learning#:~:text=Transfer%20learning%20has%20several%20benefits,needing%20a%20lot%20of%20data.).

 ```python
 learn = cnn_learner(dbunch,